Protobothrops cornutus

+Description

+Its maximum length is usually around 60-90cm.
+It has a long body, with a flat oblong trangular head differentiated from the body, with small scales.
+Its nostril scale is also triangular.

+It was found to exhibit the largest attack acceleration among snakes, about 18g.

 Geographic range

 The type locality given is "Fan-si-pan mountains, Tonkin, Indo-China" (=Mount Fansipan).
-It is currently known from several provinces in Vietnam (Lao Cai Province, Ha Giang Province, Quang Binh Province, Thua Thien-Hue Province, Lang Son Province).
+It is currently known from several provinces in Vietnam (Lao Cai Province, Ha Giang Province, Quang Binh Province, Hue City, Lang Son Province).
 The only Chinese record is from Ruyuan Yao Autonomous County in northern Guangdong and was originally described as a new species, Ceratrimeresurus shenlii.

 Habitat

 It occurs in evergreen forest on both karst and granitic outcrops at elevations of 250–2000 m above sea level.

 Taxonomy

 Herrmann et al. (2004) moved this species to the genus Protobothrops based on external and hemipenal morphology, as well as molecular data.